• Contains antifungal, antibacterial, anti-inflammatory, and soothing agents in one formula

 • How does Timodine work?

-Timodine treats several issues at once.
-Hydrocortisone reduces redness and inflammation, nystatin targets yeast infections, benzalkonium chloride provides antibacterial action and dimeticone protects irritated skin.
-This makes it suitable for mixed infections or inflamed areas that need soothing and antimicrobial support.
+Timodine treats several problems at once.
+Hydrocortisone reduces redness and inflammation, nystatin targets yeast infections, benzalkonium chloride provides antibacterial action and dimeticone helps protect and soothe damaged skin.
+This makes it suitable for mixed or inflamed infections.

 • How do I apply Timodine Cream correctly?